 Additional mandatory costs

-Additional costs include - AccessNI Check, Health Screening, Indemnity, Placement Expenses, Uniforms.
+Additional costs include - AccessNI Check, Health Screening, Membership of British Association of Occupational Therapists, Placement Expenses, Uniforms.

-As part of entry to your course, you will be required to purchase a uniform during the first week of the semester.
-2016-17 costs were approx. £100.
+Uniforms – as part of your course, you will be required to purchase a uniform during the first week of the semester.
+2015/16 costs were approx. £100.